guisehn/websimula/README.md

 ## Dev environment setup instructions

 - Install the dependencies above
-- Create a copy of `config/application.example.yml` and rename it to `config/application.yml`, update the content with the real values
+- Create a copy of `config/application.example.yml` and rename it to `config/application.yml`, update the content with real values
 - Open the project folder in your terminal
 - Run `bundle install` to install the gems
 - Run `rails db:create` to create the local development database